Se00n00/CNN-Using-Java-ND4J/README.md

 - **Flexible Architecture**: Modify layers, activation functions, and optimizers.
 - **Dataset Preprocessing**: Load and normalize image data.
 - **Training & Evaluation**: Train the CNN on a sample dataset and evaluate its accuracy.
-- **Visualizations**: Graphical representation of training metrics like loss and accuracy.

 ---